benyakirten/translation-website/README.md

 > 2. Autofocus on input element only occurs on the first page 2/21/2021:
 > 1. Added the RM Converter.
-A plain text mode is forthcoming
+A plain text mode is forthcoming 2/24/2021:
+> 1. Added a plain formatting possibility to reduce load times - no pictures, text in simple flex boxes
+> 2. Plain formatting and unit conversion choices will be stored in local storage and loaded appropriately
+> 3. Changed align-items from center to flex-start in normal-format recipe
+> 4. Added second JS file to initial page titled frontpage.js in order to autofocus the input element upon load